Discussion

 Assistants and Chaperones: A chaperone should be offered for all intimate examinations.
 The chaperone’s role is to support the patient.
 An appropriately trained assistant should be present during all cervical instrumentation procedures.
 The assistant can also fill the role of a chaperone if trained.
 The assistant should support the individual during the IUC procedure and monitor the patient for any signs of pain or distress.

-Pain associated with LNG-IUS insertion
+Pain associated with LNG-IUD insertion

-Emergency management for problems at IUC insertion
+Emergency management for problems at IUD insertion

-IUC insertion can trigger a vasovagal response.
+LNG-IUD insertion can trigger a vasovagal response.
 Drugs and equipment required for resuscitation must be available, accessible, clearly labelled, adequately maintained and their location known to all staff.
-Recommended drugs required for resuscitation are:
+Follow locally agreed risk management policies for the treatment of emergencies.

 Documentation

-Clinicians inserting or removing IUC should document the procedure and consultation in line with local policy and protocol and notify (where applicable and with consent) other relevant healthcare providers (e.g. primary care) of the type of device, date of insertion and recommended duration of use.
+Clinicians inserting or removing IUD should document the procedure and consultation in line with local policy and protocol and notify (where applicable and with consent) other relevant healthcare providers (e.g. primary care) of the type of device, date of insertion and recommended duration of use.